Kile/menu/README.md

 # menu
-A basic menu to set up, free customziable
+A basic menu to set up, freely customisable